Rich Dad, Poor Dad |

 know how to balance a balance sheet.
 In the long term, this knowledge

-2. Investment Strategy.
+will pay off for you and your business. - Investment Strategy.
 This skill will sharpen with experience.
 Talk to

 investors and observe how they play the game.
 Kiyosaki and Mike